gqrx-sdr/gqrx/README.md

     - Osmo SDR from http://cgit.osmocom.org/cgit/osmo-sdr/
     - HackRF Jawbreaker from http://greatscottgadgets.com/hackrf/
 - gnuradio-osmosdr from http://cgit.osmocom.org/cgit/gr-osmosdr/
-- pulseaudio (Linux only and optional)
+- pulseaudio (Linux only and optional; can use gnuradio-audio instead)
 - Qt 4.6 or later and optionally Qt Creator